Shadowysn/GMOD_SCGG_Fixed/README.md

 * Electrocution effects on more than 1 ragdoll at a time!
 (Previously, a new ragdoll's effects will have overridden the previous ragdoll's effects)
 * Few minor changes.

+Version 1.8:
+* Proper claw animations!
+Closed, open or dynamic state.
+Applies to both viewmodel and worldmodel.
+(As with all new features, it may be buggy.)
+* Debris ragdolls/props can now be picked up.
+Previously they could not be detected.